 Can I Carry Over Annual Leave?

-On December 31 of each year, accumulated vacation time for EPA and SPA employees over 240 hours is converted to sick leave so that only 240 hours are carried forward to January 1 of the next calendar year.
+On December 31 of each year, accumulated vacation time for EHRA and SHRA employees over 240 hours (prorated based on FTE and appointment basis) is converted to sick leave so that only 240 hours (prorated based on FTE and appointment basis) are carried forward to January 1 of the next calendar year.
 Post Docs employees are allowed to retain 192 hours of vacation time, any hours over 192 are converted to sick leave.
-Accumulation for part-time employees is prorated.
+Example: If you work 30 hours per week you would carryover 180 hours, if you are a 9 month 40 hour week employee you would carry over 180 hours, if you are a 9 month 30 hour week employee you would carry over 135 hours.

 Is There an Annual Leave Payout?

 If the employee separates from service due to resignation, dismissal, reductions in force, or death, accumulated annual leave will be paid in a lump sum.
 However, payment for accumulated leave must not exceed 240 hours.
-This maximum hour payout is adjusted for FTE.
+This maximum hour payout is adjusted for FTE and appointment basis.
 For instance, a person working .75 FTE (30 hours/week) would only receive a maximum payout of 180 hours.

 If an employee separates and is overdrawn on leave, it will be necessary to make deductions from the final salary check.
 It will be deducted in units nearest to a tenth of an hour (i.e., 1/10 of an hour for each 6 minutes overdrawn).